 What songs do you wish you could hear again for the first time?

 There are all sorts of mind-blowing musical moments involving individual songs that I’d love to experience again and I may post about a few down below, but because I’d like to preserve it for posterity (and also because I’m lazy) here’s the story of the first time I ever heard “M1A1” by Gorillaz.
-I’ve posted this anecdote in the comments before, but as my great-uncle Gerald used to say whenever someone pointed out that he was about to launch into a story he’d already told before: “Well, I’m telling it again!”
+I’ve posted this anecdote in the comments before, but as my great grandfather used to say whenever one of his sons pointed out that he was about to launch into a story he’d already told before: “Well, I’m telling it again!”

 The year was 2001.
 After a week of camping around the Izu islands south of Tokyo, a night on a beach in Chiba where our tent nearly got washed away, and a day bouncing around out in the sun at Summer Sonic Music Festival, I was sunburned and completely exhausted.
 But we missed our train so we decided to stay at the all-night concert and rave featuring Gorillaz, who at that point I had heard of but still hadn’t actually heard.